10 Basic Qualifications for Liberation

 QUALIFICATIONS

 The first qualification is discrimination.
 We use it every day.
 On the basis of your likes and dislikes you chose to associate with one person and not another.
 You buy this, not that.
-Worldly discrimination is choosing between two apparent realities but Vedantic discrimination is choosing between what’s real (satya) and what is apparently real (mithya).

 1) Discrimination (viveka)

-Our job is to shift our identity from/as the limited person to the limitless awareness that knows the person.
-Firmly resting in awareness as awareness is the point.
+Our job is to shift our identity from the limited person to the limitless awareness in whose presence the changing person (which constitutes your worries, joys, memories, epiphanies, ignorances, knowledges, life story) is known.

-A qualified person keeps this distinction in mind always and makes life choices based on it.
-Jesus’ statement “On this rock I build my church.” means that his life was centred on what is eternal, not on the shifting sands of time.
-If the rock of truth is the foundation of your life you can weather any storm.
+Jesus' statement “On this rock [metaphor for solid/unmoving] I build my church” means that his life was centred on what is eternal, not on the shifting sands of time.
+If the rock of truth is the foundation of your life, you can weather any storm.

-2) Dispassion (viragya)
+2) Dispassion (vairagya or viraga)

-Again, dispassion does not mean that you don’t want things and one doesn't work to gain them.
+Again, dispassion does not mean that you don't want things and one doesn't work to gain them.
 It means one works patiently with a quiet mind, and leave the results to life.
-A dispassionate and discriminating mind does not act for fullness – but acts from fullness.

-3) Control of mind
+3) Control of Mind

-You don’t control the mind by controlling the mind.
-If you think you are in control please tell me what you will think in five minutes.
-You do not control it because your conditioning controls it.
 So what do we mean when we say control of mind?
-We mean that you understand that because the thoughts and feelings arise and subside on their own, they have nothing to do with you, awareness, at all.
-Understanding this fact is control.
+You understand because the thoughts and feelings arise and subside on their own, they have nothing to do with you (awareness).

 4) Control of Senses